jross365/LMStudio-Client/README.md

 I did some thinking about how to implement Markdown.
 Doing it in-line will be impossible because of the way the async stream works: the output is directly to console, and the console pipeline can't be intercepted.

-I did some experimenting, and the way **Show-Markdown** works is it converts string text into a series of meta-commands available to PS7 that is also displayed as string text.
+I did some experimenting, and the way **Show-Markdown** works is it converts string text into a series of meta-commands \[_edit:_ "_for serial text output emulation_") available to PS7 that is also displayed as string text.
 This means text converted to markdown only needs to be converted once.

 The way I have to do this will be less than ideal, but better than the worst-case: